 Protecting Yourself Against Stalking:

-- If you are a victim of stalking, report this to the local police department, even if you do not know if you will be filing charges.
+- If you are a victim of stalking, report this to the local police department, even if you don't know if you will be filing charges.

-- Gather information to help your case, such as taped recordings of threatening phone calls, license plate; state and number, vehicle description, person description, and a detailed listing of any contacts the stalker makes with you.
+- Gather information to help your case, such as taped recordings of threatening phone calls, license plate State/Number and vehicle description of an suspicious vehicle following you, physical description and a detailed listing of any contacts the stalker makes with you.

 - If the stalking continues after the anti-stalking order has been sent, contact the police.

 - No method of crime prevention is guaranteed to work 100% of the time.
 However, in taking these steps, you are removing opportunity from would be criminals, and you will be less likely to be victimized.

 Guard your personal information which could be used to gain services by creating fraudulent credit accounts or false identification.
 Think very carefully before giving any of the following information to strangers: